tylertitsworth/5th-age-srd/Character-Rules/Rituals.md

 #### Read Omens

-**Casting Time/Duration**: 5 minutes**/**Instantaneous
+**Casting Time/Duration:** 5 minutes**/**Instantaneous

-**Market/Component Cost**: 150 gp**/**1 recovery and a focus
+**Market/Component Cost:** 150 gp**/**1 recovery and a focus

-**Effect**: You can ask one question regarding a particular action, framing the question so that the answer tells you whether the chosen action will benefit or harm you or an ally.
+**Effect:** You can ask one question regarding a particular action, framing the question so that the answer tells you whether the chosen action will benefit or harm you or an ally.
 This ritual can see only about half an hour into the future, and it deals only with the immediate effects of taking a specific action.
 The ritual cannot deduce long-term consequences or predict the outcome of long-term actions.

 Once you ask the question, the GM secretly rolls an Arcana skill check for you against a moderate DC.
 Your allies cannot aid you in making this check.
 If you try again to predict the outcome of the same action, the ritual supplies the same check result.